tldr-pages/tldr/pages/linux/tree.md

 `tree -a`

-- Print the tree without indentation lines, showing the full path instead:
+- Print the tree without indentation lines, showing the full path instead (use `-N` to not escape whitespace and special characters):

 `tree -i -f`